mmollina/viewpoly/README.md

 * [diaQTL](https://github.com/jendelman/diaQTL)
 * CSV, TSV or TSV.GZ standard formats

-To associate the genetic maps and QTL with genomic information, it is also required:
+To relate the genetic maps and QTL analysis with genomic information, it is also required:

 * FASTA reference genome